txnnr/dev-talk/index.md

-## Building Feedback Systems with OT & CRDTs
+## Building Feedback Systems with OT and CRDTs

 ## What are Real-Time Streaming Apps?